mieky/mike.fi/src/posts/2024-08-10-talking-to-appliances-from-the-cli.md

 I've only recently installed [Home Assistant](https://www.home-assistant.io/) to set up some basic temperature sensors and smart lights at home.
 While I can see why people are excited about it, I think I've found myself a use case that excites me even more than the cool dashboards and widgets.
 Spending a lot of my time on a command line (not to mention my home office), I noticed there's a certain allure to talking to appliances **from the command line**.

-So far I've built three things that work simply by talking to various devices via the Home Assistant REST API in my local network.
+So far I've built three shell commands that work simply by talking to various devices via the Home Assistant REST API in my local network.
 It's all about either requesting states for various known devices and then filtering the JSON output, or updating them with a HTTP POST request.

-### fan on|off
+### 1. fan on|off

 The latest addition is a small shell script that allows me to type `fan on` or `fan off` to toggle the Xiaomi floor fan standing near my desk.
 The effect is nearly immediate, and I immensely enjoy being able to quickly turn the fan on and off during a Google Meet in the summer heat.